 While energy consumption of each station is reduced significantly by maximising daylight and using LED lighting, sustainability is helped by a set of on-site wind turbines.
 Their original, elegant design echoes the organic forms of the canopy.

 The Adaptable Energeering concept is also apparent in tangible form.
 The Totem is designed to deconstruct, allowing maintenance to be carried out safely at ground level.

 Rethinking the refuelling experience

-To further improve the overall user experience, we studied customer interaction with the refuelling island and explored a possible future design vision Our proposal involves separating the display from the pump, to allow a more intuitive and natural refuelling operation, and the screen would feature a video link with the attendant in store.
+To further improve the overall user experience, we studied customer interaction with the refuelling island and explored a possible future design vision.
+Our proposal involves separating the display from the pump, to allow for a more intuitive and natural refuelling operation, and a screen that features a video link with the attendant in store.